outdreamer/build-a-cure-1/docs/tool_decisions.md

 - inefficient process identification

+  - inefficiency attributes:

+    - granular/conflicting intent (only serves one intent optimally at sacrifice of another related intent that people often need together)
+    - lack of clarity in cost/benefit structures (bc of abstraction, its not clear how a tool will provide a cost when interacting with another tool)

   - how do you minimize inefficiencies in workflow

     - translating task into clear requirements to reduce questions